 How long can my child come to the pediatrician’s office?

 We graduate our patients to an adult physician on their 21st birthday.

-How do I reach the doctors with an after hours problem?
+How do I reach the office with an after-hours medical problem?

 Can I email questions to the doctors or nurses?